textileio/go-textile/README.md

 Files are tracked by threads.
 So, let’s start there.

-#### Create a new thread.
+#### Create a new thread

-    $ textile threads add "hello world" --photos
+    $ textile threads add "hello world" --media

-This will create and join a thread backed by the built-in photos schema.
+This will create and join a thread backed by the built-in media schema.
 Use the `--help` flag on any sub-command for more options and info.

-#### Add a file to the thread.
+#### Add a file

-    $ textile add <image path> --caption "beautiful"
+    $ textile files add <image path> --caption "beautiful"

 The thread schema encodes the image at various width and extracts exif data.
 The resulting files are added to the thread under one directory.
 You also add an entire directory.

-    $ textile add <dir path> --caption "more beauty"
+    $ textile files add <dir path> --caption "more beauty"

-#### Browse files.
+#### Browse a thread feed

-The command-line client is not really meant to provide a great UX for browsing account files.
-However, you can easily paginate through them with `ls`.
+The command-line client is not really meant to provide a great UX for browsing thread content.
+However, you can easily paginate the feed with `ls`.
-Note: A file’s ID is just its block (update) ID.

     $ textile ls --thread <thread ID>

-#### Comment on a file.
+#### Comment on a file

     $ textile comments add "good eye" --block <block ID>

-#### Like a file.
+#### Like a file

     $ textile likes add --block <block ID>

 ## Sharing files / chatting

-In order to start sharing or chatting with someone else, you’ll first need an open thread.
-Open threads allow invites to other peers.
+In order to start sharing or chatting with someone else, you’ll first need an open and shared thread.
+An `open` threads allows other to read and write, while `shared` means anyone can join via an invite.
+See `textile threads --help` for much more about threads, access control types, and share settings.

-    $ textile threads add "dog photos" --photos --open
+    $ textile threads add "dog photos" --media --type=open --sharing=shared

-Again, we used the built-in photos schema, but this time we’ve opened the thread to invites.
-Invites allow other peers to join threads.
 There are two types of invites: direct peer-to-peer and external.

 - Peer-to-peer invites are encrypted with the invitee's public key.
 - External invites are encrypted with a single-use key and are useful for on-boarding new users.
-Once an external invite and its key are shared, you should considered it public, since any number of peers can use it to join.

-#### Create a direct peer-to-peer thread invite.
+#### Create a direct peer-to-peer thread invite

     $ textile invites create --thread <thread ID> --peer <peer ID>